alcaseybsu/AnalysisOfAlgorithms/README.md

 The general, high-level requirements are exposed in Problem 15-5 in CLRS3 (p.
 406-408), part (a).
 You may disregard question (b), which asks to restate the DNA alignment problem in terms of the edit distance problem.

 ### References
 - Crochemore, Hancart, Lecroq, *Algorithmique du Texte*, Vuibert, 2001, p.
-231-232: provides the recurrence, as well as the pseudo-code of the edit distance computation, with very useful diagrams - parameters are slightly different, but this can be easily adapted.
-Use this [English translation of the excerpt (PDF)](crochemore_hancart_lecroq_2001.pdf).
+231-232: provides the recurrence, as well as the pseudo-code of the edit distance computation, with very useful diagrams - parameters are slightly different, but this can be easily adapted. (crochemore_hancart_lecroq_2001.pdf in the resources directory)

 ### Edit Distance Table: